La Montañita Giving Tree

-Celebrating Over Two Decades of Sharing, Caring, and Cooperation for a Brighter Future
+Make a Child Smile — Celebrating Over Two Decades of Sharing, Caring and Cooperation for a Brighter Future

-During each holiday season, Co-op members have shared resources and helped fulfill the holiday needs and wishes of children experiencing hardships in our communities for the last 21 years.
+During each holiday season, Co-op members have shared resources to help fulfill the holiday needs and wishes of children experiencing hardships in our communities for over twenty years.
 Every year we ask for your help in letting some very special children and families know that we, as a community, despite tough economic times, will continue to be there for one another.

-Through this program, we make the holiday wishes of approximately 600 children in protective custody and foster care a reality.
-Over the years, you, our loyal Co-op members and shoppers, our staff and child advocates from participating agencies have, through this program, provided for the needs of thousands of children.
-From the bottom of our hearts we thank you, and hope that you’ll be able to give a gift again this year!
+Through this program, we make the holiday wishes of hundreds of children in protective custody and foster care a reality.
+Over the years, you, our loyal Co-op members and shoppers, our staff and child advocates from participating agencies have, provided for the needs of thousands of children through the La Montañita Giving Tree program.
+We wish to thank you from the bottom of our hearts, and hope you’ll be able to give a gift again this year!

 How it Works

-- Some families and foster families have more than one child in the program.
-When one child gets a gift and another does not (because an ornament is taken but a gift is not returned to the Co-op in time) it can be devastating for that child.
+- Some families and foster families have more than one child in the program, so when one child receives a gift and another does not (as a result of an ornament being taken but the gift not returned to the Co-op by the deadline), it can be devastating for that child.

 - Please tape the “ornament” with the child’s name and agency onto the gift.
 To protect the confidentiality and the identities of the children, each ornament has a code on it.
-Taping the colored ornaments that have the agency name and an ornament code number to the top of the gift will help us get your gift to the right child.
+Taping the colored ornaments with the agency’s name and ornament code number to the top of the gift will help us get your gift to the right child.

 Peanut Butter and Jelly Day School